Walk the Line (2005)

-In this regard, Mangold repeats the mistakes of director Taylor Hackford (Ray), who seemed think he could absolve Ray Charles of his sins by ultimately glorifying the man for his worldly successes.
+In this regard, Mangold repeats the mistakes that Hackford made in Ray, who seemed think he could absolve Ray Charles of his sins by glorifying the man for his successes.
 Both directors admirably allow their central characters to exhibit shocking and dismaying behavior onscreen, to reveal their flaws without flinching… and that’s a good thing, because it’s the truth..
 The two stories are so similar that it’s uncanny — from the way both Cash and Charles lost their beloved brothers during childhood to their eventual plunges into drug abuse.
 Mangold does a good job of showing us where Cash’s drive comes from, illustrating the abuse and contempt Cash suffered from his father well into his adult life.
 (Robert Patrick gives one of his finest performances as the insufferable Ray Cash.)

 Still, the revelation of the source of Cash’s wounds should not justify, in our minds, the misbehaviors that Cash indulged so recklessly.
 Nor should his eventual success make up for the mistakes he leaves in his wake.
 But Mangold builds suspense all the way through the film, urging the audience to long for that eventual consummation of the illicit love growing between Cash and Carter.
 The fact that Cash finally kisses the principled girl he’s pursuing does not the selfishness that led him to that moment.
 And Vivian’s disinterest in Cash’s musical talent does not give us the right to root against their marriage.
 This film does not earn its happy ending.